Veryyes/archist/README.md

 <QL_ARCH.X86: 101>
 ```

-All these enums that represent the information about each architecture.
-There should just be a single interface for this.
+Wouldn't it be nice if there was just a single interface for this.

 # Archist

 Archist is a convenience library that maps all of these consts/enums together into a single intuitive class per architecture, such that you only need to import and use a single python object.
 Since a large part of the code base is generated and statically defines relationships between architectures and their properties, IDEs can autocomplete and static type checkers actually understand parts of the code base.
+This also means all supported modes for a given architecture for one of the given libraries and be declared in the type hinting.
 Qiling, for example, dynamically maps in values (e.g. `ql.arch.Regs.eax`), so most static type checkers would reason the type of that value to be `typing.Any`.

 I also personally find it annoying to import and use a crap ton of constant values like C-style preprocessor `#define`s when writing python code.